michaelmdresser/teemo-tool-site-standalone/README.md

 `tsc -b` to compile the `teemo.ts` file to `teemo.js` with correct options.

 If running the site locally, serve it from a local HTTP server to avoid CORS issues that crop up when accessing local files like the dependencies in the `js` folder.
 A simple way of doing this is with Python's SimpleHTTPServer.
 In the root directory of this project, run `python -m SimpleHTTPServer 8000` and then navigate to `localhost:8000` in your browser.

-If you want to view updated frontend behavior without waiting for a new Salty Teemo match to start, check out the test endpoints exposed by the [API Server](https://github.com/michaelmdresser/teemo-tool-api).